isaiah-foster/LLM-defense-research-project/README.md

 3. Must have an active API key for OpenaAI

 Instructions:
+1. Create an API_Key.txt file in your project
-1. Copy your API key into API_Key.txt
+2. Copy your API key into API_Key.txt
-2. To give ChatGPT system level commands, place commands in {"role": "system", "content": "your commands"}
+3. To give ChatGPT system level commands, place commands in {"role": "system", "content": "your commands"}